October 9th, 2033, Grand Canyon Village, Arizona, USA

 Rose put a hand on Lionel’s shoulder protectively.
 She thought about how a clasp knife was not so strong a weapon as the gun she refused to carry.
 Then she thought of something else, withdrew her hand from her pocket, and let her silver coin flash between her fingers.

-“Should I congratulate you on Mr. Wheeler?”
+“Shall I congratulate you on Mr. Wheeler?” she asked.

 “It’s common courtesy that equals exchange pleasantries before having a conversation.”